-This appendix will be updated once RdSAP 10 is developed.
 For new dwelling assessments, only improvement measures N (solar heating), U (PV) and V2 (wind turbine) are to be applied using the logic in Table T1.
+For improvement measures applicable in RdSAP assessments, see RdSAP 10 specification.

 Table T1: Improvement Measures